zankia/damas-core/doc/4-Specifications.md

 500 Internal Server Error text/html (error message) error while accessing the database
 ```

-> Returns the created element or an array containing the created elements in case of a multiple creation request.
+> Returns the created element's identifier or an array containing the created elements identifiers in case of a multiple creation request.

-> In case of a multiple element creation, the returned JSON is an array of objects ordered using the same order as the input array.
+> In case of a multiple element creation, the returned JSON is an array of strings ordered using the same order as the input array.

 > 207 Multi-Status happens when some specified identifiers already exist.
 A null value is returned in the array at corresponding position